yxlow07/PHPTemplate/README.md

 - [ ] Different support for different databases
 - [ ] Custom Exception classes
 - [ ] Session recognising and tracking
+- [ ] Dynamic routing with params (I have no idea how but it might be possible but it will affect runtime)

 ## In depth view of the mechanics
 [Here](https://github.com/yxlow07/PHPTemplate/blob/main/references/Start.md)